oumar-code/Akulearn_docs/docs/projector_hub_leases.md

-# Akulearn Projector Hub Leases: Enhanced Value Proposition
+# Akulearn Aku Edge Hub Leases: Enhanced Value Proposition

-## Why Lease an Akulearn Projector Hub?
+## Why Lease an Akulearn Aku Edge Hub?

-The Akulearn Projector Hub is more than just a projector—it's a self-contained, intelligent local learning server designed to address the most pressing challenges in African education, especially in rural, underserved, or bandwidth-constrained areas.
+The Akulearn Aku Edge Hub is more than just a projector—it's a self-contained, intelligent local learning server designed to address the most pressing challenges in African education, especially in rural, underserved, or bandwidth-constrained areas.

 ### Key Value Points